 Although many of the negligent driving indicators also could be present if the driver were under the influence of drugs or alcohol, distracted, or suffering from driver fatigue, a skilled truck accident attorney will know how to combine behavioral evidence with documentary proof of insufficient training to demonstrate the negligence of the trucking company and the driver.Peter Thompson & Associates Advocates for Truck Accident Victims

 When an untrained or poorly trained driver has caused a serious accident that left you severely injured, it is important to contact the skilled truck accident attorneys at Peter Thompson & Associates as soon as possible.
 Although a victim may bring a personal injury action in Maine up to six years after the date of the accident, the evidence of the trucking company and driver’s negligence begins to deteriorate or disappear quickly.
 We will begin the build a case to hold the negligent parties accountable as soon as you decide that you want us to fight on your behalf.
-To schedule a free initial consultation, call us at (800) 804-2004.
+To schedule an initial consultation, call us at (800) 804-2004.